 HEALTH CARE ACCESS

-La Garnacha has access to a health center in the neighboring community, San Nicolas, 12 meters away.
-Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centers and are dependent on government funding.
+La Garnacha has access to a health center in the neighbouring community, San Nicolas, 12 meters away.
+Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centres and are dependent on government funding.
 There is no access to private pharmacies.
 Additionally, as noted above, access to trained medical professionals is limited.

 During their initial communications with Global Brigades, the top three illnesses in children that La Garnacha expressed were diarrheal diseases, respiratory infections, and allergies.
 For adults, common illnesses are chronic diseases such as hypertension, urinary tract infections, and gastritis.
 Without access to trained healthcare professionals and medications, chronic diseases can go unmanaged, leading to further health problems.
 Acute illnesses can also be severe and affect the quality of life.